Solving Absolute Value Inequalities

 The absolute value of any number is either zero (0) or positive which can never be less than or equal to a negative number.

-The answer for this case is always no solution.
+The answer to this case is always no solution.

 The absolute value of any number is either zero (0) or positive.
 It makes sense that it must always be greater than any negative number.

-The answer for this case is always all real numbers.
+The answer to this case is always all real numbers

 The problem suggests that there exists a value of “x” that can make the statement true.
 Well, the absolute value of something is always zero or positive which is never less than a negative number.
 This statement must be false, therefore, there is no solution.
 This is an example of case 3.